A Trupanion blog

 A well-behaved dog on a leash may help if you need to leave an unsafe environment.
 You want your puppy to be able to focus.

-Use positive reinforcement, like small treats or petting your puppy.
-Positive reinforcement is more effective than negative reinforcement and can help build the bond between you and your new pup
+- Use positive reinforcement.
+Positive reinforcement is more effective than negative reinforcement and can help build the bond between you and your new pup.

 Leash training a puppy takes time, effort, and patience.
 But with that effort, you’re solidifying your bond with your new furry family member and that is priceless.
 The family dynamic is becoming stronger as you all work together and walk together.